What You Need to Know About Water Treatment Plant and System Operator

 - Water Technician

-There were about 119,200 jobs for Water Treatment Plant and System Operator in 2016 (in the United States).
+In the United States, there were 119,200 jobs for Water Treatment Plant and System Operator in 2016.
 There is little to no growth in job opportunities for Water Treatment Plant and System Operator.
-There will be an estimated 9,200 positions for Water Treatment Plant & System Operator per year.
+The BLS estimates 9,200 yearly job openings in this field.

 The states with the most job growth for Water Treatment Plant & System Operator are Colorado, Washington, and Georgia.
 Watch out if you plan on working in New Jersey, Maine, or Ohio.
 These states have the worst job growth for this type of profession.